 How long is Britain’s coastline?
 How long is any coastline?
 The answer is that it depends on the resolution of your ruler.
 This is called the coastline paradox.
-If you had a giant ruler that measured in units of 200km (124 miles) like in the picture on the right, then Britain’s coastline is only 2000km (1240 miles) long.
-If your ruler measures in units of centimetres, then the length is constantly changing as the waves go in and out, but would average out at over 20,000 miles!
-Shortly before 1951, Lewis Fry Richardson, in researching the possible effect of border lengths on the probability of war, noticed that the Portuguese reported their measured border with Spain to be 987 km, but the Spanish reported it as 1214 km!
-They were both measuring the same thing, but using different sized rulers.
+If you had a giant ruler that measured in units of 200km (124 miles) like in the picture on the right, then Britain’s coastline is only 2400km (1488 miles) long.
+If your ruler measures in units of centimetres, then the length is constantly changing as the waves go in and out, but would average out at something over 20,000 miles.
+Shortly before 1951, Lewis Fry Richardson, in researching the possible effect of border lengths on the probability of war, noticed that the Portuguese reported their measured border with Spain to be 987 km, but the Spanish reported it as 1214 km.
+They were both measuring the same thing, but using different length rulers.

-Many of these blogs and books gave me invaluable advice – which routes to take, the most dangerous animals (cows), the best things to take with you (cakes for me).
-I thank all my predecessors, those still with us and those who have passed away, those who completed their tour and those who are still touring (however lapsed), Sea-on-the-lefters and Sea-on-the-righters (weirdos), all of you.
-You all have achieved amazing things, and I’ve barely started.
+Many of these blogs and books gave me invaluable advice – which routes to take, the most dangerous animals (cows), the best things to take with you (cakes).
+I thank all my predecessors, those still with us and those who have passed away, those who completed their tour and those who are still touring (however lapsed), Sea-on-the-lefters and Sea-on-the-righters (the strange ones).

-- Keep as close to the coast as is safe, legal and reasonable.
+- Keep as close to the coast as is safe, legal (mostly) and reasonable.

-- Start each stage at the exact same point where the previous stage finished (not kept very strictly!).
+- Start each section at the exact same point where the previous section finished.

-- I don’t have to walk around peninsulas where the only link to the mainland is a narrow isthmus or causeway (unless I want to).
+- I don’t have to walk around peninsulas where the only link to the mainland is a narrow isthmus or causeway, but I will if I want to.